kirtirawal/kirtirawal/README.md

 <h2> About Me:</h2>
 <br>
-Self-motivated 2 years experienced software engineer with a strong interest in contributing open source projects.
-Eager to explore in unknown fields, and develop useful products, and frameworks.
+Self-motivated 2 years experienced software engineer with a strong interest in contributing to open source projects.
+Eager to explore unknown fields, and develop useful products, and frameworks.
 Believer of "Programs must be written for people to read, and only incidentally for machines to execute|, and "Eliminate, Simplify, Automate And Delegate"<br>

 ## Open Source Projects

-I am working or I have contributed on some Open Sourceand Freelance  Project, most are Work In Progress, but anyway it was impossible to pin them all haha
+I am working or have contributed to some Open Source and Freelance  Projects, most are Work In Progress, but anyway, it was impossible to pin them all haha

 <h4 align="center">Languages &nbsp<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" height="28px"></h4>